Sulfur: Production

-Owing to the high sulfur content of the Athabasca Oil Sands, stockpiles of elemental sulfur from this process now exist throughout Alberta, Canada.
-Another way of storing sulfur is as a binder for concrete, the resulting product having many desirable properties (see sulfur concrete).
+Due to the high sulfur content of the Athabasca Oil Sands, stockpiles of elemental sulfur from this process exist throughout Alberta, Canada.
+Another way of storing sulfur is as a binder for concrete, the resulting product having some desirable properties (see sulfur concrete).

-Sulfur is still mined from surface deposits in poorer nations with volcanoes, such as Indonesia, and worker conditions have not improved much since Booker T. Washington's days.

 The world production of sulfur in 2011 amounted to 69 million tonnes (Mt), with more than 15 countries contributing more than 1 Mt each.
 Countries producing more than 5 Mt are China (9.6), the United States (8.8), Canada (7.1) and Russia (7.1).
 Production has been slowly increasing from 1900 to 2010; the price was unstable in the 1980s and around 2010.

 Applications

 Sulfuric acid

 Elemental sulfur is used mainly as a precursor to other chemicals.
 Approximately 85% (1989) is converted to sulfuric acid (H2SO4):